 Get the free printable page of yolkens when you subscribe to the Life as Mom newsletter.
 At the same time, you’ll get instant access to the Life as Mom Free Resource Library, including guides and printables for all seasons and holidays.
 Subscribe here.

 Simply print off as many sheets as you like, cut the yolks apart, and fill your plastic eggs.

 Choose prizes that you know your kids will enjoy getting as an alternative to candy.
 I get a variety of items that I might have bought the kids in spring/summer anyway so that I’m not buying a ton of junk to pick up later.

 - glow sticks

 Don’t feel like you have to get special prizes if you don’t wanna.
-My littles were super excited about last year’s Easter Store, but they were equally thrilled with redeeming their tokens for good candy the year before.
+My littles were super excited about some new toys, but they were equally thrilled with redeeming their tokens for good candy the year before.